-Edward Durrell Stone
+Edward Durell Stone

 Widely recognized - along with Philip Johnson and Minoru Yamasaki - as a practitioner of New Formalism, Stone designed three projects in San Diego County.

 In 2006, a Christian Science church building on Pomerado Road in Poway was demolished – as if it was not present for four decades.
-Absent landmark status, the work by world-renowned architect Edward Durrell Stone was taken apart by bulldozers after the “…congregation searched for a buyer, but found none.”
+Absent landmark status, the work by world-renowned architect Edward Durell Stone was taken apart by bulldozers after the “…congregation searched for a buyer, but found none.”

 The building “…originally stood as a temporary exhibit at the 1964-65 New York World's Fair.
 The starkly geometric Christian Science Pavilion was intended to spend two years enticing fair-goers in for a religious experience, and then face the wrecking ball.
 But the pavilion found an unlikely second life nearly 2,500 miles away in the developing community of Poway, where an expanding congregation of Christian Scientists was ready for a new church,” according to the San Diego Union Tribune.